connervieira/Predator/CONFIGURATION.md

         - This file is created in the working directory.
         - When this value is left as a blank string, license plate logging will be disabled.
         - Example: `"plate_history.json"`
-    - `object_recognition` is a boolean that determines whether or not Predator will log the objects it detects when object recognition is enabled.
+    - `object_recognition` is a string that determines the JSON file name will use to save the objects it detects in real-time mode.
+        - This file is created in the working directory.
+        - When this value is left as a blank string, object recognition logging will be disabled.
+However, this does not disable object recognition in itself, and detected objects will still be displayed in the console.
+        - Example: `"object_history.json"`
     - `images` is a boolean that determines whether or not Predator will save every image it captures, instead of repeatedly overwriting a single image.
 - `push_notifications`
     - `enabled`